Kelian98/Easy-astrophotography-equipment-control/README.md

 In the field, you may be unable to have a desktop monitor, keyboard, mouse, etc. But you can use your laptop or smartphone to control the Raspberry Pi with **Virtual Network Connection**.
 We will use RealVNC which is free and easy to configure.
 You can get the RealVNC Viewer app for any platform here : https://www.realvnc.com/fr/connect/download/viewer/

-Let's see how to install RealVNC Server on the Raspberry Pi :
+RealVNC Server is installed by default on the Raspberry Pi.
+If it is not the cas, procede as follow :

 1. Go to this page and download the file : https://www.realvnc.com/en/connect/download/vnc/raspberrypi/.
 2. Move it to your Raspberry Pi desktop, open a terminal and run `sudo dpkg -i name_of_package.deb`.